AYSRH ToolkitDelivering Services for Youth

-Involve youth in monitoring, evaluation, and accountability mechanisms aimed at ensuring compliance with standards for health providers.
+- Involve youth in monitoring, evaluation, and accountability mechanisms aimed at ensuring compliance with standards for health providers.

-- Toolkits like IPPF’s Provide can also enable facilities to self-monitor.
+- WHO SEARO’s Supervisory/Self-Assessment Checklist enables facilities to self-monitor.
 Combined with disaggregated data on age, sex, and service type, facilities can be very responsive to the needs and realities of the youth in their vicinity.

-- Use data on youth to inform the content of provider trainings , including data on key youth populations.
+- Use age-disaggregate data on youth to inform the content of provider trainings.

 - Ensure that health providers are aware of the most salient data on youth SRH in their context.

 - There is no one-size-fits-all-approach, which is why it is important to reach adolescents with SRH services at different stages of need.
-Often, young people are more concerned about the social and mental aspects of sexual and reproductive health, rather than clinical services.
-Therefore, partnering with specialized services for referrals, based on an assessment of local needs, is important.
+Often, youth are more concerned about the social and mental aspects of sexual and reproductive health, rather than clinical services.
+Therefore, partnering with specialized services for referrals is important.

 - Link with training institutions that can provide ongoing and refresher trainings for staff.

-- Making any facility youth-friendly may require an initial injection of financial resources, including making adjustments to clinic layout (construction and/or furniture) to respect young clients’ privacy.
+- Making any facility youth-friendly may require an initial injection of financial resources, including making adjustments to clinic layout to ensure young clients’ privacy.

 - There may be forces outside the facility’s control that prevent it from meeting all standards of youth-friendliness.
-For example, supply chain blockages may make it impossible to procure adequate commodities.
+For example, supply chain blockages may make it impossible to procure adequate commodities of interest to youth.

-- Norms related to gender and sexuality develop from a very young age, and changing them takes generations.
+- Norms related to gender and sexuality develop from a very young age and changing them takes generations.
 Health provider trainings should include reflection on these norms and the adverse health consequences they may have, particularly for young women.
-Trainers should consistently engage health providers in critical reflection and participatory learning.
-Youth-adult partnerships may be another way that health providers can learn from young people about life experiences.